Vue 3 i18n: Building a multi-language app with locale switcher

 Advanced translation features with Vue I18n

-Now we know how to translate simple texts, but in some cases this might not be enough.
-In this section, we’ll see how to perform interpolation and pluralization, and localization of numbers, dates, and times in Vue 3.
+Now we know how to translate simple texts, but in some cases, this might not be enough.
+In this section, we’ll see how to perform interpolation and pluralization, as well as the localization example of numbers, dates, and times in Vue 3 using Vue I18n, which are crucial aspects of software localization to ensure a seamless user experience across different languages and regions

 Interpolation